jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.3.4 (2023/01/22) =
+* Add: Code enhancements to support many new actions and filters.
+* Add: Added actions and filters to modify the answers, limit the users, etc. More to come soon.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.3.3 (2023/01/21) =
 * Add: Languages management (check https://meowapps.com/ai-engine/tutorial/#add-or-remove-languages).
 * Add: The chatbot can be displayed in fullscreen (use fullscreen="true" in the shortcode).
 It works logically with the window/popup mode: no popup?
 Fullscreen right away!
 Popup?
 Fullscreen on click :)
 * Fix: A few potential issues that coult break a few things.
 * Update: Cleaned the JS, CSS and HTML.
 I like when it's very tidy before going forward!
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.2.9 (2023/01/19) =
 * Fix: Responsive.